andrewcooke/pytyp/pytyp.rst

 **Verification** of a value's type (against some declaration) is traditionally performed by ``isinstance()`` and ``issubclass()``.
-ABCs provide a mechanism for extending these, but need an implementation.
+ABCs provide a mechanism for extending these, but still need an implementation for typed collections.
 We might examine the value structurally, comparing it against the type specification piece by piece.
 This approach is best suited to "data" types (lists, tuples and dictionaries) which are used in a polymorphic manner.
 Alternatively, we can use the existing registration and subclass mechanisms, which are more suited to user–defined classes.

-**Identification** of a value's type, although superficially similar to verfication, is a harder problem.
+**Identification** of a collection's type, although superficially similar to verfication, is a harder problem.
 There is not always a single, well–defined answer.
 In some simpler cases we may have a set of candidate types, in which case we can verify them in turn, in other cases the instance's class may inherit from one or more ABCs.
 But I don't see a good, "pythonic" solution to the general problem.
+So this paper does not extend ``type()`` to include typed collections.

-**Iteration** over a value by type covers a variety of uses where we want to process data in a manner informed by the associated types.
+**Iteration** over a collection by type covers a variety of uses where we want to process data in a manner informed by the associated types.
 One example is to automate mapping between ``dict`` and user–defined classes.
-Another is structural type verification.
-The handling of ambiguous sum types (see below) is the most challenging point here.
+Another is the structural type verification mentioned above.
+Handling ambiguous sum types is the most challenging point here.

-Setting identification aside, we seem to have two possible semantics: one based on registration and subclassing of ABCs; the other structural iteration (similar to catamorphism or "folds").
+Setting identification aside, we seem to have two possible semantics: one based on registration and subclassing of ABCs; the other iteration (similar to catamorphism or "folds").

 A Little Formality
 ~~~~~~~~~~~~~~~~~~